fbpx

 Personally, we found there weren’t a ton of vehicles available for our dates, and the pricing was actually quite a bit more expensive than what we found on Discount Hawaii Car Rental.
 That said, we certainly wouldn’t have had to deal with the lines we did at the car rental company!

-We recommend comparing options and pricing for your dates to the rental car companies to help you make a decision.
+We recommend comparing options and pricing for your dates between the rental car companies to help you make a decision.

 Activity costs in Hawaii